Ben Rich (engineer)

-Benjamin Robert Rich (June 18, 1925 – January 5, 1995) was an American engineer and the second Director of Lockheed's Skunk Works from 1975 to 1991, succeeding its founder, Kelly Johnson.
+Benjamin Robert Rich (June 18, 1925 – January 5, 1995) was an American engineer and the second director of Lockheed's Skunk Works from 1975 to 1991, succeeding its founder, Kelly Johnson.
 Regarded as the "father of stealth", Rich was responsible for leading the development of the F-117, the first production stealth aircraft.
 He also worked on the F-104, U-2, A-12, SR-71, and F-22, among others.

-Early in life
+Early life

 Rich was born in Manila in the Philippines.
 He was one of five children of British lumber mill superintendent Isidore Rich and his French wife, Annie, the daughter of one of his paternal grandfather's Jewish customers who lived in Alexandria, Egypt.
 The Rich family was one of the first Jewish families to settle in Manila.
 Having fled the Philippines just weeks before the Empire of Japan's attack on Pearl Harbor, they moved to the United States in 1942, where Rich became a naturalized US citizen.
 He worked (with his father) in a Los Angeles, California, machine shop during World War II, and studied at Alexander Hamilton High School.
-After the war he started his college education when he was 21, majoring in mechanical engineering at UC Berkeley, followed by a master's degree in aeronautical engineering at UCLA, instead of the medical field as originally planned.
+After the war he started his college education when he was 21, majoring in mechanical engineering at University of California, Berkeley, followed by a master's degree in aeronautical engineering at University of California, Los Angeles, instead of the medical field as originally planned.
 He would later complete the Advanced Management Program at Harvard Business School.

 Career

 Lockheed

 Upon graduation Rich was hired by Lockheed as a thermodynamicist.
-There he worked on a variety of projects - he was awarded a patent for designing a nichrome heating system which prevented Navy patrol plane crew members' penises and anuses from freezing to their urine elimination pipes.
+There he worked on a variety of projects - he was awarded a patent for designing a nichrome heating system which prevented Navy patrol plane crew members' penises from freezing to their urine collection funnel.
 He designed inlet ducts for the F-104 Starfighter, the C-130 transport aircraft, and the F-90 fighter.